exonum/exonum-doc/src/advanced/consensus/requests.md

 ## Requests Processing

-This algorithm determines processing of different types of request messages received by a node.
+This algorithm determines the processing of different types of request messages received by a node.

 ### `ProposeRequest`